 OSA - member since 1974

 20 yrs plus of shows including One of a Kind and Haliburton as well as gallery shows.

 Work sold in stores and galleries across Canada.

 I have been working in 3D mixed meda for several years.
 Many of the themes & issues present in my work are of a personal nature.
 Much of the imagery & content could be described as landscapes imbued with a human presence, in a context that is often reflective of our daily aspirations & struggles.
 Some of the materials used include; wood, glass, metals, plaster, concrete, wire, resin, sculptural epoxy, acrylic paint & found objects.

 Haliburton Art and Craft is a juried event.
 We curate an eclectic open air shopping experience where original Craft and Art are embraced and valued.

 A Call for Entry is issued in December by Rails End Gallery and Arts Centre.
 Entries are received until the deadline (usually mid -February).
+NOTE: There will be NO selection process in 2021 since last year's Artists have been invited.
 A Selection Jury is convened to review all applications in March.
 We invite new jurors from the Arts community to this committee each year.
 There is no entry fee to apply.

 We'd love to share information and inspiration with you!

 #myhaliburtonhighlands #comewander #haliburtonartandcraft #railsendgallery

 #craft #craftyear2020 #citizensofcraft